rodherz/telenav-build/documentation/telenav-open-source-process.md

 Telenav Open Source projects are distributed under [Apache License, Version 2.0](../kivakit/LICENSE)</sub>.
 This guide explains how KivaKit is organized and maintained.

-Please keep the following in mind as you work on any Telenav open source project:
+Please keep the following in mind as you work on any Telenav Open Source project:

 1. Nobody owes you anything.
 Most people who work on open source projects do so out of pure passion for software development and to solve a problem they think is worth solving.
 This might not include the particular issue you are focused on.
 Being well-informed, friendly and patient can help you to make your case.
 Be willing to help out if you can.